What is a Non Conformance Report?

 - Product name and description

 - Type of non-conformance and the corresponding corrective action/s taken

-Non-compliance in the work setting refers to the situation wherein an individual fails to follow stated rules or regulations or show proper conduct within the organization.
-Some common examples of non-compliance recorded in the workplace include, but are not limited to:
+Non-conformance and non-compliance in the work setting refer to situations wherein an individual fails to follow stated rules or regulations, fails to show proper conduct within the organization, or fails to meet certain quality standards.
+Some common examples of such include the following:

-- Disregard for health and safety regulations (e.g., wearing proper PPE)
+- Disregard for health and safety regulations (e.g., wearing proper Personal Protective Equipment)

-- Refusal to act according to code of conduct (e.g., disrespecting colleagues, harassing customers or colleagues)
+- Refusal to act according to the code of conduct (e.g., disrespecting colleagues, harassing customers or colleagues)

 - Showing up late

-- Failing to submit or finish tasks in time
+- Failure to submit or finish tasks in time

 - Taking on work tasks without the proper certification or training